 The way you do this is simple, but not necessarily easy.

 Let’s work backward from the chips and dip fest that spontaneously went down when you came home from work.
 Now you’re mad as heck at yourself for giving in again, even though you had that stern talk with yourself yesterday.

 This time, stop and work out what Brooke Castillo calls, The Model.
 The Model consists of 5 lines on a piece of paper: circumstance, thought, feeling, action (or inaction), result.

 Take a piece of paper and write those out in order.
 Then fill in whichever one you want to figure out.
 It doesn’t matter which of the 5 it is.
 Let’s say in your case it’s feeling disgusted.
 You would put “disgusted” on the result line.

 Then work backward from there.
 What was the action (or inaction) that caused the result?
 Eating the chips and dip.
 Boom, fill that in.
 Before that?
 What was the feeling?
 Was it boredom, anticipation, stress, restlessness, anxiety?

-See if you can pinpoint it.
-For the sake of the example, let’s say it’s anxiety.
+Now let’s see if you can pinpoint it.
+For the sake of the example, we’ll say it’s anxiety.
 Anxiety caused by some thought in your brain.
 Uh, huh.
 Now we have to get to that thought!
 Crap, this is kinda hard.